-- Replace the battery in the original transmitter. - Press the LEARN button on the garage door opener to complete the training for rolling code. - Did you unplug the device for training, and remember to plug it back in?
+- Replace the battery in the original hand-held transmitter. - Press the LEARN button on the Garage Door Opener to complete the training for a Rolling Code. - Did you unplug the device for programming and remember to plug it back in?

-If you are having any problems or require assistance, please call toll-free 1-800-355-3515 or, on the Internet at www.HomeLink.com for information or assistance.
+If you have any problems, or require assistance, please call toll-free 1-800-355-3515 or, on the Internet at www.HomeLink.com for information or assistance.